This post contains affiliate links meaning if you make a purchase, I receive a small commission.

 Another favourite which I used during my first pregnancy is the Bio-Oil.
 After using this throughout my whole pregnancy, I did not get any stretch marks on my tummy.
 I also found that it worked well to reduce the redness of scars I got on the side of my thighs.
 I didn’t mind the smell of Bio-Oil and found that it absorbed quite well into my skin although it took a little while to get used to the feeling of oil when I was so used to normal moisturising creams.

 I also found that with regular use, I ran out quite quickly and found buying it quite expensive due to this.
 Bio-Oil isn’t specifically for pregnancy, it’ can be used in many other instances where scaring may occur or has occurred or just when your skin is very dry and needs extra moisturisation.
-I do recall using it on my scars after keyhole surgery, and it really helped take the redness away.
 Bio-Oil is hypoallergenic and contains Vitamins A and E, Calendula, Lavender, Rosemary and Chamomile oils.

 Ingredient List: Calendula Officinalis Flower Extract (Calendula Oil), Lavandula Angustifolia Oil (Lavender Oil), Rosmarinus Officinalis Leaf Oil (Rosemary Oil), Anthemis Nobilis Flower Oil (Chamomile Oil), Retinyl Palmitate (Vitamin A), Tocopheryl Acetate (Vitamin E), Paraffinum Liquidum, Triisononanoin, Cetearyl Ethylhexanoate, Isopropyl Myristate, Glycine Soja Oil, Helianthus Annuus Seed Oil, BHT, Bisabolol, Fragrance (Rose), Parfum, Alpha-Isomethyl Ionone, Amyl Cinnamal, Benzyl Salicylate, Citronellol, Coumarin, Eugenol, Farnesol, Geraniol, Hydroxycitronellal, Hydroxyisohexyl 3-Cyclohexene Carboxaldehyde, Limonene, Linalool, Colour CI 26100.